-Offer short to full-day classes and workshops on a wide variety of topics including mobile technology, social media tools, online safety and etiquette, emerging technologies, and other skills for 21st century daily life.
-I also offer staff-specific trainings on evolving yourself for changing roles, keeping up with technological advances, and interacting well with the public and their devices.
+Offers short to full-day classes and workshops for library staff and the public; topics include mobile technology, social media tools, online safety and etiquette, emerging technologies, and other skills for 21st century daily life.
+Also offers staff-specific trainings on professional skill development, keeping up with technological advances, and interacting well with the public and their devices.
 Please see my Workshops & Trainings page for a full list of past work.

 Extensive experience with writing and content creation ranging in length from short flyer blurbs to full manuscripts, with special expertise in discussing technical topics for a non-technical audience.
 Additional experience in journalistic writing, including interviews and assembling query results into comprehensive, practical, readable articles.
 Please see my full list of writing for samples.

 Staff professional development/technology training program development, from assessment to initial training/program kickoff.
 Website review and analysis from a user experience and taxonomic perspective, providing recommendations for improvement and categorization of content.
 Building review from a user experience and design perspective, providing suggestions for usability improvements for staff and the public.